gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ### Runtime model

-- Gleam can run on Erlang/BEAM, on the browser but also Deno or NodeJS.
+- Gleam can run on Erlang or JavaScript runtimes.
 - Gleam on Erlang/BEAM allows to processes requests in complete isolation, unlike Go, where memory sharing is allowed - though communicating through channels is recommended.
 Channels and Goroutines allow for good isolation